 Eat, stay hydrated and get plenty of sleep.
 You are a whole person of body, mind and spirit.
 When one of those parts is out of line, it is much easier for the others to be.
 Avoid alcohol and other mind-altering substances

 When overwhelmed by negative emotion, some people will try to numb the pain.
 Using alcohol and other drugs can be dangerous and delays the process of healing.

 Talk to a counselor, pastor or another support person trained in helping people sort through troublesome thoughts and emotions.
 Help is often just a phone call or a few clicks away.
 If you’re looking for help online, remember that not everything that looks like help actually is.

 Most often, online discussion boards are loosely monitored and feature the less-than-kind voices mentioned above.
-Websites that end in “.org” or “.gov” are more often non-profit or governmental agencies who have to answer for the things they publish.
-Visit the Monarch community resources page which offers an array of mental health and resource information.
+Websites that end in “.org” or “.gov” are more often non-profit or governmental agencies who have to answer for content published.

 In addition to the above coping strategies, practice being patient with yourself and just breathe.
 The emotional responses we have in the face of tragedy are normal.